jackmaden/philosophybreak/_articles/hallucinating-with-descartes.md

 <p>What most people quickly dismiss as a childish, narcissistic thought – that the universe was built to deceive its central character: you – the bosom of his great intellect nursed into a nightmarish, crippling existential crisis.</p>
 <h2>Descartes's demolition</h2>
 <p><span class="big-letter">D</span>escartes was worried that if the foundations of knowledge were not completely solid then anything built upon them would inevitably collapse.
 He thus decided that if there was reason to doubt the truth of something – no matter how slim the doubt – then it should be discarded as false.</p>
-<p>He sets about reviewing and systematically rejecting all kinds of ‘facts’ that he generally held to be true in his <a target="_blank" href="https://www.goodreads.com/book/show/30658.Meditations_on_First_Philosophy">Meditations on First Philosophy</a> (I think ‘René’s Big Night In’ would have made for a better title):</p>
+<p>He sets about reviewing and systematically rejecting all kinds of ‘facts’ that he generally held to be true in his <a target="_blank" rel="noopener" href="https://www.goodreads.com/book/show/30658.Meditations_on_First_Philosophy">Meditations on First Philosophy</a> (I think ‘René’s Big Night In’ would have made for a better title):</p>
 <blockquote class="fade-right">I am here quite alone, and at last I will devote myself sincerely and without reservation to the general demolition of my opinions.</blockquote>
 <p>That the authenticity of our experience can be occasionally doubted is enough for Descartes to dismiss it as absolutely false: that our senses can sometimes mislead us without our knowing suggests that they could mislead us all the time.</p>
 <p>And, if we cannot trust information obtained from our senses, then how can we confirm the existence of an external world?</p>